-We believe at this school that RE both supports and strengthens what we aim to do in every aspect of school life.
+We believe at this school that RE and the teaching of worldviews both supports and strengthens what we aim to do in every aspect of school life.
 Our caring ethos and the value which we place on the development of the whole child; spiritually, morally, socially, culturally and intellectually, is reflected in the RE curriculum.